Updated on March 29th, 2021

 That “hole” is not really an empty space at all; it’s a huge opportunity to finally experience a full life.

 The notion of an empty life in recovery is a myth.
 After leaving behind the substance that at one time may have been controlling your life, you will be able to see how it was really a hindrance, keeping you from so many good things.

-Boredom can lead to depression, anger and bitterness.
+- Emotional turmoil: Boredom can lead to depression, anger, and bitterness.
 This emotional shift often produces thinking that sobriety is not everything it was supposed up to be.
 This can start the process of justification for using just one more time.

-High levels of boredom have been associated with a variety of negative behaviors and adverse mental health effects.
-These include anxiety, hopelessness, loneliness, impulsiveness, academic failure and occupational dissatisfaction and absenteeism.
-In fact, some initial evidence has been uncovered which suggests that chronic boredom may even be bad for our physical health.
+- Poor mental health: High levels of boredom have been associated with a variety of negative behaviors and adverse mental health effects.
+These include anxiety, hopelessness, loneliness, impulsiveness, academic failure, and occupational dissatisfaction and absenteeism.
+In fact, some initial evidence has been uncovered which suggests that chronic boredom may even be bad for our physical health.1

-This highlights the necessity of having fun in recovery to avoid an increased chance of relapsing.
-It’s important to do things that are productive and fun to fill the gap left by previous unhealthy activities.
+The dangerous reality of boredom in recovery highlights the need to have fun in recovery to avoid an increased chance of relapsing.
+It’s also important to do things that are productive and fun to fill the gap left by previous unhealthy activities.

-It can sometimes be challenging to get started and even difficult to identify things that you enjoy doing and can afford, but the effort will be well worth it.
+Sometimes, it can be challenging to get started by identifying things that you enjoy doing and can afford.
+Whether you’re thinking, “What can I do instead of drinking at night?” or you’re just struggling to come up with hobbies and activities you might enjoy, we promise, the effort will be well worth it.
 It will be like a new adventure discovering yourself all over again or finding new interests you never considered before.